-26. Explanations or comments by the Board on every qualification, reservation or adverse remark or disclaimer made by Statutory Auditors or Secretarial Auditors
+26. Explanations or comments by the Board on every qualification, reservation or adverse remark or disclaimer made by Statutory Auditors or Secretarial Auditors identified employees who were granted option, 28.
+Particulars of contracts or arrangements with Related Parties

 There are no qualifications, reservations, adverse remarks or disclaimers made either by the Statutory Auditors or Secretarial Auditors.